code-monet/sim-gamer-kit/docs/joystick_gremlin_plugins/handbrake.md

 ### Known Compatible Games

-This plugin is only really useful for games that have toggle handbrake:
+This plugin is more useful for games that have toggle handbrake.

-*   American Truck Simulator
+*   American Truck Simulator (toggle)
-*   Euro Truck Simulator 2
+*   Euro Truck Simulator 2 (toggle)